The probabilistic world: Probabilistic time

 One can verify directly that the condition \eqref{eq:SE9} is not obeyed for finite $\beta$.
 A Markov chain can at best become an approximation to the evolution in the Ising chain, with wave functions obeying particular conditions that we will discuss in sect.\,\ref{sec:markov_chains}.

 \paragraph*{Markov chains}

-General step evolution operators do not lead to Markov chains.
+Without restrictions on the wave function general step evolution operators do not lead to Markov chains.
 In the other direction, general Markov chains cannot be realized by step evolution operators of local chains with the same number of Ising spins.
 This is another facet of the observation that in general the probabilistic information in the local probability distribution $p_1(m)$ is insufficient for the formulation of an evolution law.

 The condition \eqref{eq:SE9} for Markov chains is only obeyed for a special class of step evolution operators.
 In particular, one needs for arbitrary $\tau$, $\rho$, $\sigma$ the relation

 Basic issues can be understood for $(2 \times 2)$-matrices, that we parametrize by